-- 43. Under Principle 7.1 of the Code of Conduct, a Costs Lawyer must keep the affairs of clients and former clients confidential unless disclosure is required or allowed by law or if the client consents in writing to disclosure, having had the consequences of such consent explained to them. - 44.
-You will want to ensure as an employer that you have appropriate arrangements in place to help the Costs Lawyer meet their obligations in relation to confidentiality.
+44. Under Principle 7.1 of the Code of Conduct, a Costs Lawyer must keep the affairs of clients and former clients confidential unless disclosure is required or allowed by law or if the client consents in writing to disclosure, having had the consequences of such consent explained to them.

+- 45. Costs law firms will want to ensure that they have appropriate arrangements in place to help the Costs Lawyer meet their obligations in relation to confidentiality.
 This will also assist you in complying with the requirements of data protection legislation.
-For example: - Information should not be passed to third parties (for example, for marketing purposes) without the client's consent. - Personal data should not be used for a purpose other than for which it was supplied (for example, for cross-selling of services) without consent. - Client records should be held securely. - 45.
+For example: - Information should not be passed to third parties (for example, for marketing purposes) without the client's consent. - Personal data should not be used for a purpose other than for which it was supplied (for example, for cross-selling of services) without consent. - Client records should be held securely. - 46.
 Confidential information regarding one client should not be shared with another.